Yer: Historical development

 Simply put, in a string of Old Russian syllables, each of which has a reduced vowel, the reduced vowels are, in Modern Russian, alternately given their full voicing or drop: the last yer in the sequence drops.
 There are some exceptions to the rule, usually considered to be the result of analogy with other words or other inflected forms of the same word, with a different original pattern of reduced vowels.
-Modern Russian inflection is, therefore, complicated by so-called "transitive" (lit. беглые [ˈbʲeɡɫɨjə] "fugitive" or "fleeting") vowels, which appear and disappear in place of a former yer.
+Modern Russian inflection is, therefore, complicated by so-called "transitory" (lit. беглые [ˈbʲeɡɫɨjə] "fugitive" or "fleeting") vowels, which appear and disappear in place of a former yer.
 For example (OR = Old Russian; R = Russian):